mjkoenig/pr0nbot/trunk/README.txt

   * Replaced cPickle with pickle.
 We are not working with massive amounts of data anyway, so we can stick with the Python version.
 Maybe this will make it work on Mac (or even Jython, who knows).

+  * getpr0n() is now ALWAYS called with aggro=True for image downloads, even with regular spidering.

 (c) 2007 by Fabio FZero